Honduras: Economic inequality

-Levels of income inequality in Honduras are higher than in any other Latin American country.
-Unlike other Latin American countries, inequality steadily increased in Honduras between 1991 and 2005.
+Levels of income inequality are higher than in any other Latin American country.
+Unlike other Latin American countries, inequality steadily increased between 1991 and 2005.
 Between 2006 and 2010 inequality saw a decrease but increased again in 2010.

-When Honduras's Human Development Index is adjusted for inequality (known as the IHDI) Honduras's development index is reduced to .443.
+When the Human Development Index is adjusted for inequality (known as the IHDI) Honduras's development index is reduced to .443.
 The levels of inequality in each aspect of development can also be assessed.
 In 2015 inequality of life expectancy at birth was 19.6%, inequality in education was 24.4% and inequality in income was 41.5% The overall loss in human development due to inequality was 29.2.

 The IHDI for Latin America and the Caribbean overall is 0.575 with an overall loss of 23.4%.
-In 2015 for the entire region, inequality of life expectancy at birth was 22.9%, inequality in education was 14.0% and inequality in income was 34.9%.
-While Honduras has a higher life expectancy than other countries in the region (before and after inequality adjustments), its quality of education and economic standard of living are lower.
+In 2015 inequality of life expectancy at birth was 22.9%, inequality in education was 14.0%, and inequality in income was 34.9%.
+While Honduras has a higher life expectancy (before and after inequality adjustments), its quality of education and economic standard of living are lower.
 Income inequality and education inequality have a large impact on the overall development of the nation.

 Inequality also exists between rural and urban areas as it relates to the distribution of resources.
 Poverty is concentrated in southern, eastern, and western regions where rural and indigenous peoples live.
-North and central Honduras are home to the country's industries and infrastructure, resulting in low levels of poverty.
+North and central Honduras are home to the country's industries and infrastructure, resulting in lower levels of poverty.
 Poverty is concentrated in rural Honduras, a pattern that is reflected throughout Latin America.
 The effects of poverty on rural communities are vast.
 Poor communities typically live in adobe homes, lack material resources, have limited access to medical resources, and live off of basics such as rice, maize and beans.

 The lower class predominantly consists of rural subsistence farmers and landless peasants.
 Since 1965 there has been an increase in the number of landless peasants in Honduras which has led to a growing class of urban poor individuals.
 These individuals often migrate to urban centers in search of work in the service sector, manufacturing, or construction.
 Demographers believe that without social and economic reform, rural to urban migration will increase, resulting in the expansion of urban centers.
 Within the lower class, underemployment is a major issue.
 Individuals that are underemployed often only work as part-time laborers on seasonal farms meaning their annual income remains low.
 In the 1980s peasant organizations and labor unions such as the National Federation of Honduran Peasants, The National Association of Honduran Peasants and the National Union of Peasants formed.